 As long as better is powered by our collective humanity, we can forever ensure that this remains at the core of this internet.

-We introduced to the Don't Be A Browser campaign and invite people to see themselves as more than just browsers through emotive brand pieces/moments.
+We introduced the Don't Be A Browser campaign and invite people to see themselves as more than just browsers through emotive brand pieces and moments.

-My role as the art director and lead designer for the project was tasked to come up with a distinct visual vernacular that shows off the creative while keeping the aesthetic true to Chrome and the Google world.
+My role as the art director and lead designer for the project was tasked to come up with a distinct visual device that shows off the creative while keeping the aesthetic true to Google Chrome branding.

 Creative Director: Andy Verderosa & Kyle Lynah